15 Global Climate Change

 Summary

-Measurements of increasing atmospheric have been made since the nineteenth century but the upward trend itself increased in the mid twentieth century showing the current trend is exponential.
+Measurements of increasing atmospheric temperature have been made since the nineteenth century but the upward temperature trend itself increased in the mid twentieth century showing the current trend is exponential.
 Because of the high specific heat of water, the oceans have absorbed most of the added heat.
 That this is temporary storage is revealed by the record-breaking warm years of the recent decade and the increase in intense storms and hurricanes.
 In 1957 the Mauna Loa CO2 Observatory was established in Hawaii providing constant measurements of atmospheric CO2 since 1958.
 The initial value was 315 ppm.
 The Keeling curve, named for the observatory founder, shows that value has steadily increased, exponentially, to over 417 ppm now.
-Compared to proxy data from atmospheric gases trapped in ice cores that show a maximum value for CO2 of about 300 ppm over the last 800,000 years, the Keeling increase of over 100 ppm in 50 years is dramatic evidence of human caused CO2 increase and change!
-As Earth’s rises, and are shrinking resulting in sea level rise.
-Atmospheric CO2 is also absorbed in sea water producing increased concentrations of which is raising the pH of the oceans making it harder for life to extract for their skeletal materials.
+Compared to proxy data from atmospheric gases trapped in ice cores that show a maximum value for CO2 of about 300 ppm over the last 800,000 years, the Keeling increase of over 100 ppm in 50 years is dramatic evidence of human caused CO2 increase and climate change!
+As Earth’s temperature rises, glaciers and ice sheets are shrinking resulting in sea level rise.
+Atmospheric CO2 is also absorbed in sea water producing increased concentrations of carbonic acid which is raising the pH of the oceans making it harder for marine life to extract carbonate for their skeletal materials.

 QR code